benjaminion/upgrading-ethereum-book/src/book.md

 [TODO: link to Effective Balance]::

-To account for the need to weight by effective balance, this is implemented as a try-and-increment algorithm.
+To account for the need to weight by effective balance, this function implements as a try-and-increment algorithm.
 A counter `i` starts at zero.
 This counter does double duty:
  - First `i` is used to uniformly select a candidate proposer with probability $1/N$ where, $N$ is the number of active validators.
 This is done by using the [`compute_shuffled_index`](#compute_shuffled_index) routine to shuffle index `i` to a new location, which is then the `candidate_index`.
  - Then `i` is used to generate a pseudo-random byte using the hash function as a seeded PRNG with at least 256 bits of output.
 The lower 5 bits of `i` select a byte in the hash function, and the upper bits salt the seed.
 (An obvious optimisation is that the output of the hash changes only once every 32 iterations.)